ProjectsAllied Supply Chains

 Even with maximum domestic exploration investment, U.S. mine production cannot alone meet the copper demand required by grid electrification, AI infrastructure, and defense systems.
 Allied international supply is a structural necessity, not a supplement.

-The U.S. government has recognized this through a bilateral critical-minerals agreement with Zambia, host to some of the world's highest-grade copper operations outside of Chile and Peru.
+The U.S. government has recognized this through ongoing critical-minerals negotiations with Zambia, host to some of the world's highest-grade copper operations outside of Chile and Peru.

-Falcon Allied Supply Chains operates within that bilateral framework, identifying and advancing tier-one copper projects in Zambia that can supply the allied critical-minerals network the U.S. is building.
+Falcon Allied Supply Chains operates within that developing framework, identifying and advancing tier-one copper projects in Zambia that can supply the allied critical-minerals network the U.S. is building.

 01